 Manchester University employs a "rolling" application and admissions process for the MAT program.
-Applicants for the 2022 cohort may submit their application materials through ATCAS[TM] any time after July 1, 2021.
+The ATCAS application opens June 30 and closed June 5 of the following year.
 When an application is received the applicant's record is immediately reviewed by the admissions committee.
 If most entrance requirements are met, an in-person or video interview will be scheduled.
 The admissions committee will then convene, and the admission decision will be communicated to the applicant soon after the completion of the interview.
 Any offer of admission is contingent upon completion of an undergraduate degree and completion of the MAT program prerequisites (see Conditional Admission below).

 In addition to the admission requirements listed above, students who earned their degree(s) outside the United States must submit all relevant documentation to World Education Services, Inc. (WES) for evaluation and interpretation.
-Students should request that WES perform a course-by-course evaluation, and they should have a report sent directly to Manchester University at the following address: For PGx: Dean of Pharmacy and Graduate Life Sciences , Manchester University, 10627 Diebold Rd, Fort Wayne, IN 46845.
-For MAT: Dean of Health Professions, 10627 Diebold Rd, Fort Wayne, IN 46845.
+Students should request that WES perform a course-by-course evaluation, and they should have a report sent directly to ATCAS.
 Information about WES can be found at www.wes.org.
 Students are responsible for payment of fees to WES (not Manchester University) for this service.